ditp-nctu/dl4j-mvn-project-template/README.md

-# Sample Template Project
+# Sample Template Project for DL4J
 Use this as a minimal starting point for your own projects.
+(Slightly modified from deeplearning4j-examples)